A Better Process for Better Decisions

 As with hiring, so with many other decisions organizations face.
 Leaders can be subject to confirmation bias, the authors write, looking for the narrative that best supports their mental models—complicating information be damned.
 And they can be subject to availability bias, leaning too much on the most recent information or the information nearest at hand.
 All the research reports and well-delivered presentations are meaningless if they fall victim to such subjectivity.

 You’re groaning.
 I can tell.
 The last thing your organization needs is more layers to your association’s agenda, which can already feel overly bureaucratic and time-consuming.
-But for the past few years the Association of American Medical Colleges (AAMC) has been employing a somewhat similar system.
+But in recent years, the Association of American Medical Colleges (AAMC) has been employing a somewhat similar system.
 It’s assigned a three-person team to scrutinize new product ideas and larger strategic decisions, which are run through “gates” designed to assess their viability.
 Rather than add time and expense, the process is structured to avoid wasting time and resources on poorly-thought-through ideas and to create a culture where those proposing ideas understand the need to gather relevant data.

 None of this is meant to make a CEO into a robot; ultimately a decision needs to be made.